Back To Search Results

 B. All osteopathic physician assistants legally licensed to practice osteopathic medicine in this state shall, on or before July 1 of the second year after first-time licensure or the last licensure renewal, submit proof of completion of continuing education requirements as required by the board and pay to the secretary of the board a biennial renewal fee as provided in Section 61-10-6.1 NMSA 1978 for the renewal of a license to practice osteopathic medicine.
 Upon payment of fees and proof of completion of continuing educationrequirements, the board shall issue a certificate of biennial renewal of license.

-C. The chair of the board shall send a written notice to every osteopathic physician and osteopathic physician assistant holding a legal certificate to practice osteopathic medicine in this state at least thirty days prior to July 1 of the year in which the osteopathic physician or osteopathic physician assistant is due for renewal of licensure.
-The notice shall be directed to the last known address of the licensee, and notify the licensee that it will be necessary to pay the license renewal fee.
-Proper forms shall accompany the notice, and the licensee shall make application for the renewal of the licensee's certificate on these forms.
-The fact that a licensee has not received the licensee's blank form from the board shall not, however, relieve the licensee of the duty to register on or before July 1 of the year of renewal nor shall the board's failure to mail the forms operate to exempt the osteopathic physician or osteopathic physician assistant from the penalties provided in the
+C. The chair of the board shall send a written notice to every osteopathic physician and osteopathic physician assistant holding a legal certificate to practice osteopathic medicine in this state at least 30 days before July 1 of the year in which the osteopathic physician or osteopathic physician assistant is due for renewal of licensure.
+The notice shall be directed to the licensee's last known address, and the licensee shall be notified that it will be necessary to pay the license renewal fee.
+Proper forms shall accompany the notice, and the licensee shall apply for the renewal of the licensee's certificate on these forms.
+The fact that a licensee has not received the licensee's blank form from the board shall not, however, relieve the licensee of the duty to register on or before July 1 of the year of renewal, nor shall the board's failure to mail the forms operate to exempt the osteopathic physician or osteopathic physician assistant from the penalties provided in the

 Osteopathic Medicine Act.

 61-10-20.
 Post-graduate educational requirements.
-(Repealed effective July 1, 2022.)For the purpose of protecting the health and well-being of the citizens of this state and for maintaining and continuing informed professional knowledge and awareness, the board shall establish mandatory continuing educational requirements for osteopathic physicians and osteopathic physician assistants licensed in this state.
-In establishing these requirements, the board shall recognize and give weight to existing educational methods, procedures, devices and programs in use among the various medical specialties and other recognized medical groups and the consensus of the members of the medical community.
+(Repealed effective July 1, 2022.)To protect the health and well-being of the citizens of this state and to maintain and continue informed professional knowledge and awareness, the board shall establish mandatory continuing educational requirements for osteopathic physicians and osteopathic physician assistants licensed in this state.
+In establishing these requirements, the board shall recognize and give weight to existing educational methods, procedures, devices and programs in use among the various medical specialties and other recognized medical groups and the consensus of the medical community members.
 This section does not abrogate or affect the status, force or operation of the Uniform Licensing Act [61-1-1 through 61-1-31 NMSA1978].
-The board shall not establish and enforce these requirements if they will reduce the availability of osteopathic physicians or osteopathic physician assistants in a community to an extent that adequate medicalcare is jeopardized.
+The board shall not establish and enforce these requirements if they reduce the availability of osteopathic physicians or osteopathic physician assistants in a community to the extent that adequate medicalcare is jeopardized.

 61-10-21.
-Failure to comply; cancellation of license; reinstatement; temporary cancellation at licensee's request.
-(Repealed effective July 1, 2022.)A. In the event any osteopathic physician or osteopathic physician assistant licensed to practice osteopathic medicine in New Mexico fails to comply with the requirements of Section 61-10-19 NMSA 1978, the licenseeshall, upon order of the board, forfeit the licensee's right to practice osteopathic medicine in this state and the licensee's license and certificate shall be canceled; provided, however, that the chair of the board may reinstate the licensee upon the payment of all fees due and upon the presentation of satisfactory evidence of the attendance at an educational program as provided for in the Osteopathic Medicine Act.
+Failure to comply; license cancellation; reinstatement; temporary cancellation at licensee's request.
+(Repealed effective July 1, 2022.)A. In the event any osteopathic physician or osteopathic physician assistant licensed to practice osteopathic medicine in New Mexico fails to comply with the requirements of Section 61-10-19 NMSA 1978, the licenseeshall, upon order of the board, forfeit the licensee's right to practice osteopathic medicine in this state, and the licensee's license and certificate shall be canceled; provided, however, that the chair of the board may reinstate the licensee upon the payment of all fees due and upon the presentation of satisfactory evidence of the attendance at an educational program as provided for in the Osteopathic Medicine Act.

 B. It is further provided that any osteopathic physician or osteopathic physician assistant licensed to practice osteopathic medicine in New Mexico desiring to withdraw from the active practice of osteopathic medicine in this state shall have the right to apply to the chair of the board for a temporary suspension of the licensee's certificate to practice osteopathic medicine in this state, with the right to renew and reinstate the certificate if the licensee so desires, upon a showing that the licensee has paid the appropriate fees on or before July 1 of the year in which the license is due for renewal.